MuradHasan49/PH-Assignment-5/README.md

 1. Ans :
-        var => Declares variables with function or global scope and allows re-declaration and updates within the same scope. let =>  Declares variables with block scope, allowing updates but not re-declaration within the same block.const => Declares block-scoped variables that cannot be reassigned after their initial assignment.
+        var => Declares variables with function or global scope and allows re-declaration and updates within the same scope.

+        let =>  Declares variables with block scope, allowing updates but not re-declaration within the same block.

+        const => Declares block-scoped variables that cannot be reassigned after their initial assignment.

 2. Ans :
          The spread operator (...) in JavaScript provides a simple and expressive way to expand elements from arrays, strings, or objects.
 This operator is widely used for cloning, merging, and passing values.

 3. Ans :
+        forEach() =>When you want to do something with each item (like updating the UI), you would use forEach().

-        You need to use map() to create a new array by applying a function to each element, such as converting an array of numbers to an array of their doubles, or extracting a list of usernames from an array of user objects.
+        map() => You need to use map() to create a new array by applying a function to each element, such as converting an array of numbers to an array of their doubles, or extracting a list of usernames from an array of user objects.

+        filter() => When you need to select a subset of elements from an array based on a condition, such as finding numbers greater than 10 or finding all users over the age of 18, filter() should be used.